jasonmcaffee/jQueryMediator/README.md

-# jQuery API Mediator
+# jQueryMediator - a better Mediator for jQuery.
-Typical mediators, for dom libraries such as jQuery, tend to poorly abstract the underlying API, and lead to an inconvenient, verbose syntax that resonates throughout your code base.
+Typical mediators for dom libraries such as jQuery, tend to poorly abstract the underlying API, and lead to an inconvenient, verbose syntax that resonates throughout your code base.

-This project provides a jQuery API mediator that can be used in a manner that is indestinguishable from jQuery.
+This project provides a jQuery API mediator that can be used in a manner that is indistinguishable from jQuery.

 ## Try it out!
 Visit this link and click Project->Fork to try it out yourself: